 2. Fill in the rows of the spreadsheet with contact information

-Your spreadsheet might already have custom columns you can use.
-Just make sure to follow these basic guidelines so the import goes well:
+Your spreadsheet might have custom columns, but make sure you follow these basic guidelines so your import goes smoothly:

 - Each row must include only one contact.

-- If you plan to create new accounts on TaxDome while transferring your data, make sure there is an Account Name column.
-You can label it Account Name (which is what TaxDome calls the corresponding custom field) or whatever works for you.
+- If you plan to create new accounts while transferring your data, make sure there is an Account Name column.
+Label it Account Name (which is what TaxDome calls the corresponding custom field) or whatever name works for you.
 If a contact does not need to be linked to an account, leave the row in the Account Name column blank.

 - If two or more contacts share the same account, use the same account name in each contact’s row in the Account Name column.
 They will then all be linked to the account.

-Not sure how to set up different types of accounts, such as one for a married couple who file separately?
-Go here to see some examples, then check out our tips below.
+Not sure how to set up different types of accounts, such as for a married couple who file separately?
+Go here to see examples, then check out these tips:

 - I Want to Import Several Accounts With the Same Contact